IrfanJames/CircuitSimulator_SFML/README.md

 // Hi,

-// If you just want to run application -> App (VS or GCC required)
+// If you just want to run application

 // Check out my Projects, and enjoy